 - Documents pertaining to business operations performed by directors were appropriately managed in accordance with the "Document Management Rules" and related rules and guidelines. - For the purpose of strengthening the function of the Board of Directors and expediting the decision-making process, the number of directors was adjusted to an appropriate number and outside directors were added.
-In addition, an executive officer system was adopted. - To supervise the effective operations of directors, conditions of business operations were reported by representative directors and other directors to the Board of Directors, in accordance with Article 363 of the Company Law. - The evaluation of the effectiveness of the Board of Directors is implemented with the purpose of regularly examining whether the Board is performing its function properly for the improvement of the function.
-A self-evaluation questionnaire survey was implemented with all Directors and Audit & Supervisory Board Members as the subjects.
-The results were reported to the Board of Directors for further discussion.
-For your information, the results of the questionnaire have confirmed that the effectiveness of the Board of Directors is secured. - In the meeting of the Board of Directors, the CEO provides information on the environment and trends of the industry and the current status of Chugai and others in order to provide support to the efficient business operations by outside directors and outside Audit & Supervisory Board Members. - Based on the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy," the Information-sharing Meeting among Chugai Outside Board Members was held for the provision of the information necessary for a more active discussion at the meeting of the Board of Directors and for a better mutual cooperation between outside officers. - The Board of Directors held 9 meetings and the Executive Committee held 35 meetings. - Five persons from among outside directors and outside Audit & Supervisory Board Members who have satisfied the requirements for independent officers stipulated by the Tokyo Stock Exchange, Inc. and the Independence Standards established by the Company have been registered at the said Exchange as "independent officers." - The Company transitioned from a Supervising Officer system to an Executive Vice President system.
-The new governance system with Executive Vice Presidents where their supervisory responsibilities for divisions and functions across the Company are divided and defined enables the clarification of responsibilities for business operations and the speedy and high-quality decision making.
+In addition, an executive officer system was adopted. - To supervise the effective operations of directors, conditions of business operations were quarterly reported by representative directors and other directors to the Board of Directors, in accordance with Article 363 of the Company Law. - The evaluation of the effectiveness of the Board of Directors is implemented with the purpose of regularly examining whether the Board is performing its function properly for the improvement of the function.
+A self-evaluation questionnaire survey for fiscal year 2018 was implemented with all Directors and Audit & Supervisory Board Members as the subjects (from January to February).
+The results were reported to the Board of Directors for further discussion (in April).
+For your information, the results of the questionnaire have confirmed that the effectiveness of the Board of Directors is secured. - In the meeting of the Board of Directors, the CEO provides information on the environment and trends of the industry and the current status of Chugai and others in order to provide support to the efficient business operations by outside directors and outside Audit & Supervisory Board Members. - Based on the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy," the Information-sharing Meeting among Chugai Outside Board Members was held for the provision of the information necessary for a more active discussion at the meeting of the Board of Directors and for a better mutual cooperation between outside officers. - The Board of Directors held 9 meetings and the Executive Committee held 32 meetings.

+Six persons from among outside directors and outside Audit & Supervisory Board Members who have satisfied the requirements for independent officers stipulated by the Tokyo Stock Exchange, Inc. and the Independence Standards established by the Company have been registered at the said Exchange as "independent officers."